-(c) Collateral Posted with Swap Counterparty
+(b) Collateral Posted with Swap Counterparty

-The replacement swap agreements contain terms that require the Center to post collateral with the counterparty if certain conditions are met, including the mark-to-market amount to terminate the Series 2000 Replacement Swap and the Series 2001A Replacement swap exceeds \$20,000.
-Collateral of \$14,400 and \$8,400 was posted as of June 30, 2016 and 2015, respectively.
+The swap agreements contain terms that require the Center to post collateral with the counterparty if certain conditions are met, including the mark-to-market amount to terminate the swaps exceeds \$20,000.
+Collateral of \$5,100 and \$14,400 was posted as of June 30, 2017 and 2016, respectively.